 Help for Individuals & Families affected by COVID-19

-All received applications will be processed for help.
+All received applications will continue to be processed.

 This fund helps Pinellas County individuals and families financially affected by the COVID-19 pandemic pay overdue rent, mortgage, and utility bills up to $5,000 per household.

 These funds are available to help you if: